UPDATED BY

 Recent examples of conscious consumerism have had less to do with product performance and have had more to do with support of different social causes, according to Remi Trudel, associate professor of marketing at Boston University.

 In other words, conscious consumers rarely avoid a product these days on the basis of its packaging’s recyclability.
-But they will boycott brands because they don’t support Black Lives Matter or align themselves with LGBTQIA+ causes, for instance.
+But they will boycott brands because they don’t support Black Lives Matter or align themselves with LGBTQ+ causes, for instance.

 Trudel says that’s mostly because doing things like using recyclable packaging and keeping obviously harmful chemicals out of your product has simply become the cost of doing business these days.
 But it’s also partly because consumers — of younger generations in particular — expect brands to have skin in the game.